Download a course guide

 Applicants must hold the following:

-Australian level 7 bachelor's qualification or recognised equivalent with GPA of not less than 2.0 out of 4.0; AND Minimum English Language Proficiency: IELTS or IELTS equivalent of 6.5 overall, with minimum 6.0 in each band..
+Australian level 7 bachelor's qualification or recognised equivalent or Graduate Certificate in a non-cognate field, GPA of not less than 4.0 out of 7.0; AND Minimum English Language Proficiency: IELTS or IELTS equivalent of 6.5 overall, with minimum 6.0 in each band..

 Graduate Certificate students must complete four units as per the course structure.